-- (1) when the disclosures are to another authorized member of the Medical Staff, PHP or authorized Hospital employee and are for the purpose of researching, investigating, implementing, or otherwise conducting legitimate credentialing and PPE activities; - (2) when the disclosures are authorized by a Medical Staff or Hospital policy; or - (3) when the disclosures are authorized, in writing, by the COO or by legal counsel to the Hospital.
+- 1. when the disclosures are to another authorized member of the Medical Staff or authorized Hospital employee and are for the purpose of researching, investigating, implementing, or otherwise conducting legitimate credentialing and PPE activities; - 2. when the disclosures are authorized by a Medical Staff or Hospital policy; or - 3. when the disclosures are authorized, in writing, by the COO or by legal counsel to the Hospital.

 Any breach of confidentiality may result in a professional review action and/or appropriate legal action.
 Such breaches are unauthorized and do not waive the peer review privilege.
-Any member of the Medical Staff or PHP who becomes aware of a breach of confidentiality must immediately inform the COO, the CMO or the ACMO.
+Any member of the Medical Staff who becomes aware of a breach of confidentiality must immediately inform the COO, the CMO, or the President of the Medical Staff (or the President-Elect of the Medical Staff if the President of the Medical Staff is the person committing the claimed breach).